-In addition to the Gain and Zero adjustable Potentiometers visible on the front of the unit, there are adjusts you can make by removing the snap-off cover on the side of the amplifier.
+In addition to the Gain and Zero adjustable potentiometers visible on the front of the unit, there are adjustments you can make by removing the snap-off cover on the side of the amplifier.
 The adjustments are on the output and input printed circuit boards as shown in Figure 4.
-The following table provides you with a list of Potentiometers, where they are located on the Ultra Series DIN Rail input printed circuit board, and a description of their functions.
+The following table provides you with a list of potentiometers, where they are located on the Ultra Series DIN Rail input printed circuit board, and a description of their functions.
+For information on the correct adjustment tools to use, refer to section 3.7 in this document.